mybonk/mybonk-wiki/baby-rabbit-holes.md

 cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx
 ```

-To test this end to end, you can remove `-u username:password` and substitute with `-H Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx`, the authenticate will work too:
+To test this end to end, you can remove `-u username:password` and substitute with `-H Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx`, the authentication will work too:

 ```bash
 $ curl -v -d '{"rpc": "1.0", "id": "curltest", "method": "getnetworkinfo", "params": [] }' -H 'content-type: text/plain;' -H 'Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx' http://mybonk-jay:8332/
 ```

-In conculsion, you could even run these RPC commands without using cURL: You would just need to base64 encode the `username:password` combination and set the HTTP `Authorization` header with the type as `Basic` along with the base64 encoded string.
+In conclusion, you could even run these RPC commands without using cURL: You would just need to base64 encode the `username:password` combination and set the HTTP `Authorization` header with the type as `Basic` along with the base64 encoded string.

 ## Common clightning-related commands